nrmtr/auth-jwt-token/README.md

 # Auth JWT Token

-In this project, I try to do api ( Application programming interface ) authentication and authorization with JWT Token and knowledges of MVC (Models-views-controller) is design pattern to develops programming languages used basic javascript node.js express.js and knowledge NoSQL database example in this project is mongodb run on docker-compose
+In this project, I try to do api ( Application programming interface ) authentication and authorization with JWT Token and knowledges of MVC (Models-views-controller) is design pattern to develops programming languages used basic javascript node.js express.js and knowledge NoSQL database example in this project is mongodb run on docker-compose *frontend not done yet.

 # List of contents
 - [Structure Project](#structure-project)